Variety (magazine): 20th century

 In 1922, Silverman acquired The New York Clipper which had been reporting on the stage and other entertainment since 1853, in an attempt to attract advertising revenue away from Billboard, following a dispute with William Donaldson, the owner of Billboard.
 Silverman folded it two years later after spending $100,000, merging some of its features into Variety.
 The same year, he launched the Times Square Daily, which he referred to as "the world's worst daily" and soon scrapped.
 During that period, Variety staffers worked on all three papers.

 After the launch of The Hollywood Reporter in 1930, Silverman launched the Hollywood-based Daily Variety in 1933 with Arthur Ungar as the editor.
 It replaced the Variety Bulletin issued in Hollywood on Fridays as a four-page wraparound to the Weekly.
 Daily Variety was initially published every day other than Sunday but mostly on Monday to Friday.
 The Daily and the Weekly were initially run as virtually independent newspapers, with the Daily concentrating mostly on Hollywood news and the Weekly on U.S. and international coverage.

 Silverman passed on the editorship of the Weekly Variety to Abel Green as his replacement in 1933.
 He remained as publisher until his death later that year, soon after launching Daily Variety.
 Silverman's son Sidne succeeded him as publisher of both publications but upon contracting tuberculosis in 1936 he could no longer take a day-to-day role at the paper.
 Green, the editor, and Harold Erichs, the treasurer and chief financial officer, ran the paper during his illness.
 Following Sidne's death in 1950, his only son Syd Silverman, was the sole heir to what was then Variety Inc. Young Syd's legal guardian Erichs, who had started at Variety as an office boy, assumed the presidency.

 Ungar remained editor of Daily Variety until his death in 1950.

-He was followed by Joe Schoenfeld.
+He was followed by Joe Schoenfeld, an agent at the William Morris Agency who had previously worked at Variety from 1932 to 1943.